Cooperation with politicians and other stakeholders

 Target groups: Politicians and other stakeholders.

-AgeCap has also organised symposia with politicians, old age organisations, media representatives, unions, and employers organisations in Almedalen to discuss e.g. retirement age, how to make people work longer, older people in media, how to finance research in relation to old age, how to implement strategies in the health care system to prevent dementia etc
+AgeCap has organised symposia with politicians, old age organisations, media representatives, unions, and employers organisations in Almedalen to discuss e.g. retirement age, how to make people work longer, older people in media, how to finance research in relation to old age, how to implement strategies in the health care system to prevent dementia etc

 Target groups: International and Swedish researchers, decision-makers and other actors within health, working life and welfare, the public, and media.